jnclink/Custom-NN/README.md

 ## Original project

 This project is an improvement of [this GitHub repo](https://github.com/OmarAflak/Medium-Python-Neural-Network), made by Omar Aflak.
 I'm *really grateful* to have randomly stumbled upon [his post](https://towardsdatascience.com/math-neural-network-from-scratch-in-python-d6da9f29ce65) where he describes how to build basic neural networks from scratch in Python.
 It really pushed me to better understand the raw details of their implementation !
-He also made [a YouTube video](https://www.youtube.com/watch?v=pauPCy_s0Ok) explaining his code, which was very informative and extremely well animated !

 <br/>

 ## Description

-Main purpose of this repo : Experiment with a neural network made **from scratch**, almost only using the **NumPy** module
+- <ins>Main purpose of this repo</ins> : Experiment with a neural network made **from scratch**, almost only using the **NumPy** module

-Main task of the neural network : **Data classification**
+- <ins>Main task of the neural network</ins> : **Data classification**

-Default dataset used : [MNIST](https://en.wikipedia.org/wiki/MNIST_database) (it can easily be replaced by another dataset ; see one of the following sections)
+- <ins>Default dataset used</ins> : [MNIST](https://en.wikipedia.org/wiki/MNIST_database) (it can easily be replaced by another dataset ; see one of the following sections)

-Language used : **Python**
+- <ins>Language used</ins> : **Python**

 <br/>